highfidelity/hifi-docs-grav-content/04.high-fidelity-commerce/03.commerce-apis/03.slot-machine-example/docs.md

 # 8. Run the Assignment Client script on your domain

-## Running an AC Script from S3
+## Running an AC Script from ATP
-**NOTE** that this method is **not fully secure**, since the S3 URL at which you host the script will be publicly accessible.
-This means your authentication token will be visible to anyone who guesses or has access to that S3 URL.

-To run the above AC script on your domain from S3:
+To run the above AC script on your domain from ATP:
 1. Modify your `slotMachineACScript.js` as follows:
     1. Set `HIFI_COMMERCE_TOKEN` to your HiFi commerce token from Step 4.
     2. Set `SLOT_MACHINE_REEL_1_ID` to the Entity ID of the leftmost slot machine reel.